ANTLab-polimi/flowblaze.p4/p4src/class_rate_limiter/docs/README.md

-# RATE LIMITER
+# TWO CLASS RATE LIMITER

-This use case is a small extension of the [Packet Limiter](/p4src/packet_limiter/docs/README.md)
+This use case is an extension of the [Packet Limiter](/p4src/packet_limiter/docs/README.md)
 ## Run the GUI
 Start the gui:
 ```bash